 It's important to hire a licensed solar installer.
 This helps ensure that the work is done properly using current best installation practices.
 In Arizona, the Registrar of Contractors issues distinctive licenses for solar PV and thermal installers.
 To install solar thermal systems, a contractor must be a licensed plumber, and for solar PV systems, they must be a licensed electrician.

-Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have barely any reviews or mostly negative ones.
+Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

 Call at least three solar companies for free, itemized quotes.
 A quote should describe all costs and list the solar equipment included.
 Reviewing multiple quotes helps identify the option that aligns with your budget.